TheTopVillas/mailchimp-marketing-php/README.md

   </a>
 </p>

-# Mailchimp Marketing — PHP
+# Mailchimp Marketing — PHP (backport Guzzle 4 & PHP 5.6)

 The official PHP client library for the Mailchimp Marketing API